hoanhan101/gray/_posts/2020-10-06-james-clear-on-writing-consistently.md

 hopefully make it big someday.

 We all knew the result.
 James became extremely well-known for his blog.
-As of today, he has 10 million visitors to his site per year.
+As of today, he has 10 million people visited his site per year.
 Along with that, he has sold over 1 million copies of his books and has spoken at tons of major events.
 All thanks to a simple strategy that he setup in the very beginning when he first started: **publish an article consistently every Monday and Thursday**.